Diprosopus: Humans

 Most human infants with diprosopus are stillborn.
 Known instances of humans with diprosopus surviving for longer than minutes to hours past birth are very rare; only a few are recorded.
 In 2002 and 2003, two living male infants with partial diprosopus were described in the medical literature in separate case reports.
 One infant was born with duplication of the nose and the cerebral frontal lobes, two widely spaced eyes, a small, underdeveloped central eye socket, and a large, asymmetric mouth.
 The other infant was born with duplication of the upper and lower jaw, two tongues arising from the same base, cleft palate, a slightly divided tip of the nose, and two widely spaced eyes, as well as absence of the corpus callosum, duplication of the pituitary gland and stalk, and abnormalities in the midbrain.
 Because they were born with a milder, partial form of diprosopus, both infants were considered candidates for surgical correction of their abnormal facial features.

 Spanish case

 In January 1775, a Spanish family gave birth to a girl with diprosopus.
 She had 3 eyes (one a combination of 2), 2 noses, 2 mouths, and 3 chins.
 The child was taken on tour from village to village, and gained much attention in Spain and neighboring countries.
 Her case is mentioned in Nicolas-François and Geneviève Regnault's Les écarts de la nature, published that year.
 Her full lifespan is unknown, but is mentioned to still be alive in French publications as late as 1777.

+Tres Johnson

+Tres Johnson was born on March 4, 2004, in Missouri, to Brandy and Joshua Johnson.
+Facebook posts suggest that Tres died on September 9, 2025.
+He has a large cleft, two separate nostrils, and a head with an unusual shape.
+He also has cognitive delays and suffers from seizures.
+He was not expected to live more than a few hours, but he defied the odds and celebrated his 18th birthday in 2022.

+Tres has undergone several surgeries to repair his cleft and reduce his seizures.
+He takes medication to control his epilepsy and attends a special school.
+He enjoys playing video games, listening to music, and spending time with his family and friends.
+He has a Facebook page and an Instagram account where he shares his journey with diprosopus and epilepsy.